stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 ![Basics diagram](images/VisualWebTerminalBasics.png)

 ### Tabs (1)
-Initially you will have one tab, Tab 1, which equates to a single terminal window.
+Initially you will have one tab, Tab 1, which equates to a single terminal window session.
 If you wish to have an additional tab, click the plus sign.
+Each tab is a unique terminal window session.

 ### Output Area - Turbocharged!
 (2)
 Your output will be displayed here.
 Move your mouse pointer over the output to reveal links within the output that are clickable.
-When you click one of these links, an additional command will be run.
+When you click one of these links, an additional command will be run automatically in the context of the Kubernetes resource you clicked.
 This is where the turbocharging occurs.
 Simply point and click and additional commands are run.
 No typing, no cutting and pasting.

 Depending on the command you entered, the output area may be split to contain a left pane and a right pane.
 The left pane will contain the tabulated standard output.
 The right pane will contain a more graphical view of the resources data.